Discover the Largest Massasauga Snake Ever Recorded!

 ©DnDavis/Shutterstock.com

 While the appearance of the massasauga snake depends on its subspecies, the length, and heavy bodies are very similar.
 The eastern massasauga is usually a light tan color with brown patches.
-The western massasauga is quite similar, except its body is usually light gray, and its patches or markings are dark brown, sometimes outlined in black.
+The western massasauga is quite similar, except it is usually light gray, and its patches or markings are dark brown.
+Marks are sometimes outlined in black.

 Massasauga snakes have distinct, heart-shaped heads and vertical pupils.
 These snakes are typically nervous when approached by a predator.
-However, if they are messed with or provoked, they will rattle their tails in warning before they strike and deliver a venomous bite.
+However, if they are provoked, they will rattle their tails in warning before striking and delivering a venomous bite.

 Habitat